-Thanks to Desiree Harless of the Gateway Church in Southlake, Texas who granted me permission to use the following as a guest blog.
+Thanks to Desiree Harless who I met at the Love Never Dies Grief Support Group at Gateway Church in Southlake, Texas and granted me permission to use the following as a guest blog.
 Dez works in the church’s Relational Care Ministry and is active in their grief support groups.
 It was my privilege to work with Dez and Associate Pastor of Relational Care Dale Williams in conducting the first Love Never Dies Grief Support Group sessions (using the book Love Never Dies: Embracing Grief with Hope and Promise as a text).
 The sessions were held at Gateway Church July 14- August 4, 2012.

 Dear Friend and Potential Comforter,

 Perhaps you have noticed my watery, red-rimmed eyes.
 Maybe you’ve missed me and wondered where I’ve been lately.
 Is my downcast appearance a give away?
 Or is it my forced personality that clued you in?
 Yes, it is sorrow.
 Intense grief.
 It originated from loss, loss of someone dearly loved.

 What you see on the outside is just a fraction of the turmoil going on in the inside.
 Inside I am a crumpled heap on the floor.
 In an instant, everything changed.
 The plans I had for the future have been obliterated; the past has disappeared in pain.
 Surviving another minute seems impossible.
 My world is no longer safe.
 I realize I’m not in control.
 I don’t know who is.

 The one thing I do know is how uncomfortable I make you feel.
 Some people can’t handle this and I won’t see them again.
 Some people try for a while, but it’s hard and they have their own life.
 It takes a special person to walk with the grieving.
 Being able to be my friend through all this is one part love, one part God’s wisdom, and a hefty dose of perseverance.
 And it may take more than one of you.